 Albert Kronkosky, Jr. and Bessie Mae Kronkosky

-From inception through December 2013, the Foundation has made grants totaling $203 million.
-The impact of the generosity of the Kronkoskys on the area nonprofit community has been simply tremendous.
-The Foundation honors each of its founders annually by making an unsolicited, unrestricted grant in their honor to a nonprofit previously supported by the Foundation.
+From inception through December 2014, the Foundation has made grants totaling $217.5 million.
+The impact of the generosity of the Kronkoskys on the area non-profit community has been simply tremendous.
+The Foundation honors each of its founders annually by making an unsolicited, unrestricted grant in their honor to a non-profit previously supported by the Foundation.